Upward-Spiral-Science/the-fat-boys/final_report.md

 #### Computer Vision and Colocalization Analysis
+We investigated how well a set of peaks on the raw images of a marker colocalized with another set of peaks on the raw images of another marker.
+To accomplish this, we first subsampled on the images to find a section of the images to anlyze, denoise the images through applying a hard threshold and non-max supression, and finally recorded the peak locations.

+We first picked out the hospots for the GABAR-1 markers, and found the spatial correlation between these hotspots with those on the images for all other markers based on a 1-neareast neighbor test.
+Then we performed the same procedure for the hostpots of all other images and constructed the correspdoning correlation heatmap.

 For each stack of images we applied a hard threshold and then identified the hospots through non-max suppression.
 We then computed for any given pair of channel A and B, the distribution of the hotspots in channel A within 1.5 pixels of any given hostpots in channel B after superimposeing the two channels on top of each other.